-We are pleased to offer free ESL consultations to JHU undergraduates, WSE graduate students and JHU graduate students taking any course or module within the Center for Leadership Education.
+We are pleased to offer free ESL consultations to JHU undergraduates, WSE graduate students, and JHU graduate students taking any course or module within the Center for Leadership Education.
 Students may register for ESL consultations once per week.
+Consultations will take place over Zoom.

 If you are a non-native speaker of English and need help with any of the following topics, we encourage you to set-up an appointment: